Two people shaking hands

 Professor Art Hinshaw talking with student during a Mediation clinic meeting.

 The Lodestar Center is a nationally recognized center of excellence in the field of dispute resolution.
-Its efforts in teaching, scholarship, and service have been recognized by the U.S. Circuit Court of Appeals for the Ninth Circuit (with the inaugural Ninth Circuit ADR Education Award in 2005 and again in 2019) and the International Institute for Conflict Prevention & Resolution (with four CPR Awards – two for Outstanding Professional Article, one to Research Director Dr. Roselle Wissler and another to Faculty Director Professor Art Hinshaw, one for Professional Achievement, Foreclosure Mediation Unit, and the 2022 Outstanding Book Award for Discussions in Dispute Resolution: The Foundational Articles).
-The Lodestar Center is consistently ranked highly nationally among law school dispute resolution programs by U.S. News & World Report “Best Graduate School” rankings and is currently ranked No.11 in the nation.
+Its efforts in teaching, scholarship, and service have been recognized by the U.S. Circuit Court of Appeals for the Ninth Circuit (with the inaugural Ninth Circuit ADR Education Award in 2005 and again in 2019) and the International Institute for Conflict Prevention & Resolution with 6 CPR Awards – 4 for Outstanding Professional Article (two to Research Director Dr. Roselle Wissler and two to Faculty Director Professor Art Hinshaw), one for the Outstanding Book Award (Hinshaw), and one for Professional Achievement for the Center’s Foreclosure Mediation Unit.

 Student opportunities